Gujarats/send-program/README.md

 # Send Program

-This example program is used for generating dummy data using php, and creating API to save data using Goroutine so the user Don't need to wait for the result.
+This example program is used for generating dummy data using php, and creating API to save data.
+In this case there are module that are really slow called `registermo`. so I called this using goroutine and save the result to mysql.

 ## Prerequisite
 You need all of this tech to run this project.